 D-link’s Omna Wire-Free kit packs two weatherproof wireless cameras, base station and a year’s cloud recording.
+It makes excellent use of D-Link camera hardware.

 If you need home or small business security cameras, D-Link has a kit that will have you set-up in no time.
 The Omna Wire-Free Indoor-Outdoor Camera Kit makes what could be a tricky task dead simple.